Hafizah/Financial-Chatbot-Model-Deployment-Using-Deep-Learning/README.md

 **Methodology:**
 1. Import all libraries used such as: Numpy, Tensorflow, JSON, NLTK.
 2. Upload the intent of the project.
 Intent for this projet is written in JSON.
 It is a very useful format to store and transfer data from one place to another.
 3. Next, stem all words using Lancaster Stemmer.
 For example, the word "roaster", "roasting", "roasted" are shortened to "roast".
 You can also use other stemmer such as Porter.
-The difference is how the words are stemmed.
-The word "stabil" remains the same after Porter however, stemmed to "stabl" in Lancaster!
+The difference is in how the words are stemmed.
+The word "stabil" remains the same after Porter however, is stemmed to "stabl" in Lancaster!
 Another option is to do lemmatization.
 4. Then, texts were transformed into vectors used as input to train the ML model.
 Bag of words is a method that extract features from text documents.
 5. Use neural network to create model.
 Deep learning is used to ensure that the bot can carry other conversations.
 For example the bot can response to greeting, jokes etc, not only finance related facts.
 6. Build user-response function using while loop to control responses.
 One very important condition to set is the probability of correct answers.
 The value chosen really depends on how good your model is set to learn.
 In this project, I dropped the probability from 0.9 to 0.75 to reduce the chances of the bot to make mistakes.
 I also added another condition where the bot will respond differently for probability less than 0.75.